Robert Black (serial killer): Investigation and charges

 At Selkirk police station, Black admitted to sexually assaulting the girl, saying he had not done more to her because he "didn't have much time".
 He was charged with abduction and remanded in custody.
 As Black awaited a scheduled 16 July Selkirk Sheriff court appearance, the detective superintendent—noting the similarities between the Stow abduction and the three child killings—notified Hector Clark of Black's arrest.
 On 16 July, Clark travelled from Wakefield to interview Black at Edinburgh's St Leonards police station.
 Although his answers in this brief interview were largely monosyllabic, Clark left feeling that Black was the man he had sought since 1982.
-At Black's initial remand hearing he was ordered to stand trial at Edinburgh High Court for the abduction of the Stow girl; he was then transferred to Saughton Prison.
+At Black's initial remand hearing he was ordered to stand trial at Edinburgh High Court for the abduction of the Stow girl, and he was transferred to Saughton Prison.

 A search of Black's van found restraining devices including assorted ropes, sticking plaster, and hoods; a Polaroid camera; numerous articles of girls' clothing; a mattress; and a selection of sexual aids.
-Black claimed that on his long-distance deliveries he would pull into a lay-by and dress in the children's clothing before masturbating; he gave no plausible explanation for the sexual aids.
+Black claimed that on his long-distance deliveries he would pull into a lay-by and dress in the children's clothing before masturbating.

 At the request of Scottish detectives, Black's Stamford Hill lodgings were searched by the Metropolitan Police.
 This search yielded a large collection of child pornography in magazine, book, photographic and video format, including 58 videos and films depicting graphic child sexual abuse which Black later claimed to have bought in continental Europe.
 Also found were several items of children's clothing, six pairs of spectacles, a semen-stained copy of a Nottingham newspaper detailing the 1988 attempted abduction of Teresa Thornhill, and a variety of sex aids.

 Black's appointed defence lawyer, Herbert Kerrigan QC, and the Edinburgh procurator fiscal both ordered psychiatric evaluations of Black, which were undertaken by prominent psychiatrists.
 Both reports were uncompromising regarding Black's deviancy and proclivities towards children.
 Black told Kerrigan he intended to plead guilty to the abduction charges.